-In this review, we look at three snapshots along the way of this process.
+Over the course of 400 years, from 1500 to 1900, the interaction between Europeans and Native Americans changed enormously.
+Initially, the new arrivals stepped off of their boats into a maelstrom of local events.
+By the end, events would be entirely dominated by European settlement, with native cultures fighting for their survival on the margins.
+In this review, Rutger and Gil look at three snapshots along the way of this process.
 We begin with Apocalypto (2006), where the Europeans almost don't matter at all.
 Then, in Pocahontas (1995), the native people and the settlers are roughly even-keeled and the latter are even temporarily rebuffed.
 By the end, in Dances with Wolves (1990), autonomous native life only exists in the remote prairies, which are set to change forever as well.